deadpixi/mtm/README.rst

 mtm is the Micro Terminal Multiplexer, a terminal multiplexer.

-It has three major features/princples:
+It has four major features/princples:

 Simplicity
     There are three commands (change focus, split, close).
 There are no